Founder-ArcaFutura/military_to_civilian_resume_custom_gpt/README.md

 # Military to Civilian Resume Translator

+Want to experience the resume writer yourself?  https://chatgpt.com/g/g-6903ffd910a48191ba4a659053ac734e-caf-military-to-civilian-transition

 ## Overview

 This repository contains the backend service for a custom GPT designed to translate Canadian Armed Forces (CAF) Military Personnel Record Résumés (MPRR) into civilian-friendly language.
 The service uses a simple, data-focused approach to provide accurate and relevant translations, helping veterans effectively communicate their skills and experience to civilian employers.